joshblack07/UR-Cyber-Security-Capstone-3/Reports/Defensive_Report.md

 The alert HTTP Request Size Monitor is implemented as follows:

-- 'WHEN sum() of http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute'
+- `WHEN sum() of http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute`

 - Metric:
   - WHEN sum() of http.request.bytes OVER all documents